cosmos/relayer/README.md

 ## Code of Conduct

-The iqlusion team is dedicated to providing an inclusive and harrassment free experience for contributors.
+The iqlusion team is dedicated to providing an inclusive and harassment free experience for contributors.
 Please visit [Code of Conduct](CODE_OF_CONDUCT.md) for more information.

 ## Testnet

 If you would like to join a relayer testnet, please [check out the instructions](./testnets/README.md).

-### Compatability Table:
+### Compatibility Table:

 > NOTE: